-- 25. (1) The council must, within 90 days from tile date of its first meeting, submit the 5 framework for the requirements for recognition of a voluntary association to the CBE for approval. - (2) Any voluntary association may apply to the council to be recognised as such. - (3) The council may, if the voluntary association complies with the requirements determined in terms of section 14(d), recognise that association and issue it with a 10 certificate of recognition. - (4) A certificate of recognition is valid for a period of five years from the date of issue. - (5) A voluntary association must display its certificate of recognition in a prominent place at its head office. - (6) The recognition of a voluntary association lapses-
+25. (1) The council must, within 90 days from the date of its first meeting, submit the framework for the requirements for recognition of a voluntary association to the CBE for approval.

+(2) Any voluntary association may apply to the council to be recognised as such.

+(3) The council may, if the voluntary association complies with the requirements determined in terms of section 14(d), recognise that association and issue it with a certificate of recognition.

+(4) A certificate of recognition is valid for a period of five years from the date of issue.

+(5) A voluntary association must display its certificate of recognition in a prominent 50 place at its head office.

+(6) The recognition of a voluntary association lapses-

-- (a) if that association no longer complies with the requirements contemplated in section 14(d): or - (b) at the expiry of the five-year period referred to in subsection (4). - (7) A voluntary association must, at least three months prior to the expiry of its recognition, apply in the prescribed manner to the council for the renewal thereof. - (8) A voluntary association whose recognition has lapsed must, within 30 days from the date on which it is so directed in writing by the council, return its certificate of recognition.
+- (a) if that association no longer complies with the requirements contemplated in section 14(d); or - (b) at the expiry of the five-year period referred to in subsection (4).

+(7) A voluntary association must, at least three months prior to the expiry of its recognition, apply in the prescribed manner to the council for the renewal thereof.